Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.

 Additional tax tips for small business owners:

-Here are some additional tax planning strategies that you may like to speak to your accountant about.
+Below are some additional tax planning strategies to discuss with your accountant.

 GST cash accounting